abacqu/Chili-Lab/README.md

 User has ability to browse completed recipes

-User has ability to sign up
+User has ability to create a new recipe

 User will be able to edit and delete submissions